 Please note this guide is designed to provide general information only and does not constitute professional advice.

-Opportunities in Ireland for companies moving to Europe
+Opportunities in Ireland for expanding companies

 Ireland has a strong track record as an attractive jurisdiction to conduct business.
 It has been ranked the best country in Western Europe to do business in.
 Ireland’s geographical location and strong international flight connections make it a convenient hub to access to the US, UK, European and the Middle Eastern markets.